 In Detroit, the Detroit Police Department partnered with eight gas stations to install real-time camera connections with police headquarters beginning in 2016.
 This partnership between local businesses, the city, and community groups would eventually be called Project Green Light - after the green lights mounted atop the cameras that have become ubiquitous around the city.
 The city now has over 1,000 cameras installed by local business partners at minimal cost to the city.
-The Detroit Police Department credits Project Green Light with contributing to the city's 71% decrease in carjackings since 2015 and revitalizing the growth of local businesses that participate in the program as the green lights signal to customers that they are in a monitored location.
+The Detroit Police Department credits Project Green Light with contributing to the city's 71% decrease in carjackings since 2015 and revitalizing the growth of local businesses that participate in the program as the green lights signal to customers that they are in a monitored location.29

 Application in Oakland: The Oakland Police Department has produced recent successes with the introduction of automated license plate readers across the city and its partnership with downtown businesses that have installed surveillance cameras.
-However, its use of technology - particularly its ability to monitor the city in real time - remains relatively limited in scope.
+The city has also made budgeted investments in camera networks in strategic locations.
+However, Oakland's use of technology - particularly its ability to monitor the city in real time - remains relatively limited in scope.
 Atlanta, New Orleans, and Detroit show how public-private partnerships can be deployed to rapidly increase the number of safety cameras in a city.
 In Oakland, a public-private partnership has created the beginnings of a real-time crime center with a coordinated camera network, though geographic expansion and direct feeds to OPD would significantly bolster the value of these investments in technology.

-&lt;sup>27 Buczek, Joseph.
+29 Buczek, Joseph.
 "Detroit Reports Historic Drop in Violent Crime in 2024, Fewest Homicides since 1965."
 CBS News, 3 Jan.
 2025, www.cbsnews.com/detroit/news/detroit-reports-historic-drop-in-violent-crime-2024/.